energimolnet/energimolnet-ng/README.md

 ## Installation

-Currently, we recommend installing via bower:
+Currently, we recommend installing via npm:
 ```
-bower install energimolnet/energimolnet-ng
+npm install energimolnet-ng
 ```

-The SDK depends on Angular, however it is not listed as a dependency in bower to let you choose where to get it from (i.e. bower/npm/other package manager).
-It has been tested with Angular 1.3.
+The SDK depends on Angular.
+However, it is not listed as a dependency which means you can choose where to get it from (i.e. bower/npm/other package manager).
+It has been tested with Angular 1.3. and 1.4.

 ## Building